GrumpySailor/threejs-app-template/README.md

-# ThreeJsAppTemplate
+# threejs-app-template
-Boilerplate for a ThreeJs App
+Boilerplate for a threejs app